-The options on this page, and service group settings defined in the wccp.config configuration file, control the use of WCCP with Content Gateway.
+The options defined in the wccp.config configuration file control the use of WCCP with Content Gateway.
+Entries should be defined and maintained using the editor provided on Configure > Networking > WCCP.

 Administrators are expected to have a good working knowledge of WCCP.